Prevention of training injuries is far easier than fixing them afterwards.

 Remember that lack of focus and concentration on what you are doing increases the chances of mistakes.
 Trying 'Too Hard' is another risk factor that can lead to problems.

-Aikido First Aid Kit shows you, step-by-step, how to prevent training injuries and treat an injury.
-Plus it's free with my Aikido Success Blueprint... a gold-mine of wisdom!
+Aikido First Aid Kit shows you how to prevent training injuries and treat an injury.
+It's free with my Aikido Success Blueprint... a gold-mine of wisdom!

 Exercise stresses the body and can cause problems, unless your activity, level of health, fitness and physical condition are taken into account.